metrico/qryn-view/README.md

 - (C) 2022 QXIP BV see LICENSE for details

 [^1]: qryn is not affiliated or endorsed by Grafana Labs or ClickHouse Inc. All rights belong to their respective owners.
-[^2]: qryn is part of the cLoki project, licensed under the AGPLv3 LICENSE by QXIP BV
+[^2]: qryn-view is part of the qryn project, licensed under the AGPLv3 LICENSE by QXIP BV